Embracing Permaculture Guatemala: The Influence & Impact

 In recent years, a powerful movement has been growing across this beautiful country.
 It’s bringing together traditional knowledge and innovative practices to address environmental challenges.
 It's called permaculture, and it's transforming the way Guatemalans cultivate their land, restore ecosystems, and honor their Mayan heritage

-Join us on a journey to discover the basics of permaculture and its rise in Guatemala, as we delve into the significance of these practices within the context of Mayan culture.
+Join us on a journey to discover the basics of permaculture Guatemala and its rise in the land of the eternal spring, as we delve into the significance of these practices within the context of Mayan culture.

-A person is bent over a bucket grabbing a handful of freshly harvested greens from the garden on a permaculture farm in Guatemala.
+A person is bent over a bucket grabbing a handful of freshly harvested greens from the garden on a farm practicing permaculture Guatemala.

 Photo Credit: Granja Tz’ikin